shubham-execideas/youuBlog/src/slider/preparing-you-for-a-new-care-model-.md

 slideShortTitle: EXPERIENCE YOUR YOUUNIVERSE
 slideTitle: Why Digital Health Cloud platforms beat EHR systems every time
 postTitle: Preparing you for a new care model
+date: 2023-02-09T19:04:44+05:30
+videoURL: /assets/animationopen.mp4
+sliderWhitePaper: /assets/youu-health-white-paper-10_24_23.pdf
+label: Preparing you for a new care model
+postVideoURL: /assets/youuniversehealthcloud.mp4
+title: Preparing you for a new care model
 tags:
   - slider
 sliderPointer: